Stochastic Optimal Control with Delay in the Control II: Verification Theorem and Optimal Feedbacks: Introduction

 In this paper we start from such a result and exploit it to solve our class of problems.
 More precisely we prove here: \begin{itemize} \item[(A)] an approximation result for the solutions of the HJB equation, i.e. that the mild solutions can be approximated by classical solutions, to which Ito's formula applies (Lemma \ref{lm:approximation}); \item[(B)] a verification theorem for the control problem (Theorem \ref{teorema controllo}); \item[(C)] the existence, under further assumptions on the Hamiltonian, of optimal controls in feedback form (Theorem \ref{teo su controllo feedback}). \end{itemize} These results allows to treat satisfactorily a specific class of state equations and data which arises naturally in many applied problems (see e.g. \cite{FabbriGozzi08,FedTacSicon,GM,GMSJOTA,Kol-Sha,PhamBruder}).

-The three points outlined above are the ones followed, in a different context, in \cite{G1}.
+The three points outlined above are the ones followed, in a different context, in \cite{G1} (see also Chapter 4 of \cite{FabbriGozziSwiech} and, in particular, Section 4.8).
 However the specific features of our problems prevents the use of the same techniques.
 In particular the approximation result, which is a key tool here, must be completely reworked, as we explain in Remarks \ref{rm:defpistrictstrong}. and \ref{rm:Yk}.

 We finally note that, similarly to what often happens in the literature (see e.g. \cite{FedTacSicon,GM,GMSJOTA}) here we treat the case of ``distributed delay'' which gives rise to a bounded control operator in the state equation.
 The case of ``pointwise delay'', even if it seems treatable with our approach, is left for future extensions of our research.